kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I eventually give up.
 - The British government will obviously not let me make an application to find safety for myself now, will they, and it's clear they're hacking me along with North London's finest.
 - Well of course not, North London's finest control the UK completely and have done for decades: criminal murdering pedo-porn gangs and baby-rapists working closely with pornographers and drugging gitano poisoners in Spain, Portugal and anywhere else in the world these people might be available to *pop-up* and help silence anyone with a problem about the destruction of our world in the hands of mass-rapists.
+- To be fair, the British government are probably terrified of a mass-stampede of porn-gang-stalking victims to other countries, but from my perspective it would be very interesting to know how many thousands of us there are:
+    - Certainly any sexual crime victim and their families, especially children and babies, where the investigation is blundered by police are up there.
+    - Noah Donohoe, Madeline McCann, me, and many thousands of other women targeted for snuff porn or running around the field naked after the horse.
+    - Certainly Toby, Trish's son, who they clearly have been terrorizing for years.
+    - Alessandra and those like her who have been manipulated into the most outrageous acts.
+    - Mike Wenham even.
+    - Perhaps, even, the families of tech-bros not so excited about running the caliphate AI systems too.
+- As I was being stalked by porn-gangs all over the world it was more than clear to me these people have made something of an art form of it, the criminal porn-stalking, drugging and poisoning, and they have willing operatives on every continent.
+- There must be thousands upon thousands of victims.
+- I think we should find out exactly how many and how big the problem of porn-gangs owning the police and governments truly is.
+- Anyone who has watched criminal porn can be used by the gangs in any way they like.
+- It really is an army of darkness and ignorance taking over the world.
+- I was all alone against a world of these f**kers, and you were all just waiting till they got me like they get everyone, weren't you.
+Bas***rds, I'm British you know.
+HOW DARE YOU!!!!!

 ## Updating my will